Momentum (AQA 3.4.1.6) — Handout + Slides + Notes

 2. If the resultant force is zero, what can you say about velocity?

-3. Sketch what a large force over a short time might look like on an FF-tt graph.
+3. Sketch what a large force over a short time might look like on an - graph.

 Aim of the warm-up